 Talk about the big day - Let him share some of his feelings on what he would like included in your baby’s birth.
 Write your birth plan together.
 You don’t have to bore him or overwhelm him with every detail, but ask his thoughts.
 See if there is anything he feels strongly about and would like included in your birth plan.

 Let him make decisions too - Sometimes us mommies want to have the final say on everything.
 Let him make decisions too, perhaps decisions on some things he feels very strongly about.
 Listen to him and be reasonable.
 He wants to be involved in your pregnancy too.

 Include your partner in your pregnancy by creating a daddy memory book.
 Create a journal or scrapbook just for daddy.
 This will be something you can give to your baby once she is older, but you can share with your partner during your pregnancy.
 Here are a few ideas for things to put in your daddy memory book.

 - Take pictures of your partner touching your belly.
 Take a picture of daddy feeling your baby kick for the first time.

 - Record any baby names daddy comes up with.
 Your baby may enjoy reading these later.

 - Ask your partner’s feelings before you have your ultrasound.
 Does he want to know baby’s gender?
 Does he have any feelings about what gender baby will be?
 Record these in your daddy memory book.

-- Ask your partner if he has a song that makes him think about the baby?
+- Ask your partner if he has songs that makes him think about the baby.
 Write these down in your memory book or make a scrapbook page with the song lyrics.

 - Take pictures of your partner on the big day before your baby’s birth.
 Have him write down his own version of your birth story to record in your daddy memory book.